A beginner's Guide to Letting

 Housing Benefit Tenants

-Tenants using Housing Benefit or Universal Credit to pay some or all of the rent can present an option for landlords.
+Tenants paying some or all rent using Housing Benefit are commonplace.
 These tenants cover a broad range, from families to single individuals.

-A good letting agent can help landlords to understand their prospective tenant's own unique set of circumstances, including how such tenants might be accommodated and supported.
+A good letting agent can help landlords to understand their prospective tenant own unique set of circumstances, including how such tenants might be accommodated and supported.

 Knowing your tenants